 The therapy dogs ease stress levels and reduce loneliness and depression.
 This second aspect is important, as these negative emotions are quite pervasive in the college level because many students are getting used to living away from home for the first time while dealing with other stresses like learning and making friends.

-The activity significantly altered students’ perception of stress and and social support.
-The benefit outlasted feelings of happiness.
-Students felt more connected and less negatively emotional.
+The activity significantly altered students’ perception of stress and provided social support.
+The benefits went beyond feelings of happiness.
+Students felt more connected and less negative emotionally.
 The study showed therapy dogs benefited both men and women, even with only drop-in sessions.